B&B Accommodation

 Major John MacRae-Gilstrap of Ballimore 1912-From the reference books, it would appear that Iain (John) Dubh Matheson of Fernaic took the position in 1539 but was killed the same year and so Duncan McRa was appointed as temporary constable.
 Sir John Murchison then took over later the same year.
 Although the name of Kenneth Murchison is carved on the door, I am not sure who he is.
 The Reverend Murdo Murchison was apparently constable from 1614 to 1618 until the Reverend Farquhar McRa (Minister of Kintail) took the position in 1618, and it may be that these names of Kenneth and Murdo have been confused over the years.

-Follow the stairs down and you can see some empty, white-washed rooms on the left which contain some of the information boards which give the earlier history of the castle and its surrounds.
-Opposite is the most impressive recent addition to the tour - the kitchen.
+Follow the stairs down and you can see the most impressive recent addition to the tour - the kitchen.
 This has been recreated to show the scene of the butler, cook and lady of the house (Ella MacRae-Gilstrap) geting ready for a dinner party in the 1930s.
 Everywhere is strewn with perfectly prepared food - even a whole salmon on a silver platter.
 The atmosphere is enhanced by the fact that kitchen noises are piped through into the room.
 If you look closely you can see the cat under the table.
 Somewhere there are also mice - but I didn't spot any on my last visit.
 In the scullery, the maid (another lifesize model) is washing the dishes and you can hear the noise of her clanking the pans.
 Game hangs in the larder to the side.

 Set in a type of alcove around the corner from the castle entrance is the MacRae Roll of Honour.
 Flanked by two guns which have recently been painted grey, this huge bronze plaque lists all the MacRaes who died in World War I. Including Canadians and Australians there are over 500 names.
 It is a replica of the memorial in Flanders in memory of Lieutenant Colonel John McCrae. |

-More on the MacRaes can be found via Clan MacRae UK web site, Leslie A. McRae's site and Ron MacRae's page.
+More on the MacRaes can be found via Clan MacRae UK web site and Clan MacRae Society of Canada.

 A detailed history of the castle is given on my Eilean Donan History page.